BstLabs/py-dynacli/docs/todo-app/init.md

 def init(project_name: str) -> None:
     """
-    Initialize the .json file with given name
+    Initialize the .json file with a given name

     Args:
         project_name (str): the name of the todo project